a-moscatelli/tools/README.md

 # unix4win

-unix tools that runs on Windows - no lib dependencies required
+unix tools that runs on Windows - no lib dependencies required - taken from https://sourceforge.net/projects/unxutils/